iO-Academy/intro-to-python/README.md

 ### EXERCISE
 ```
-Create a function in a module that can take an unlimited amount of numbers
-and return the sum of those numbers, excluding negative numbers and numbers
-over 100.
+Move the previous exercise's function into a module and use it from your main file.
 ```

  - [Sorting](https://www.w3schools.com/python/python_lists_sort.asp)